Root Canal Treatment – Endodontics

 Root Canal Procedures

 Around a week later, traditional root canals require patients to come for a second appointment to uncover the root canal again and check for signs of infection.
-Root canal treatments are performed using anesthetic, so you will not be in any discomfort during your appointment.
+Dr. Spellman performs root canal treatments with an anesthetic, so you will not be in any discomfort during your appointment.

 The Wave One® System